 Even among congressional supporters of the Artemis program and the 2024 goal, concerns remain about cost and schedule.
 For example, in its report on FY2020 NASA appropriations, the Senate Appropriations Committee wrote: "While there is support for the mission, it is difficult to weigh the impacts of the accelerated mission on the overall budget of NASA" (S.Rept.
 116-127).
 For FY2021, Congress appropriated funding for the HLS at only about 25% of the requested level.
 NASA notified Congress in August 2020 that cost growth in the development of SLS will exceed 30%, triggering a reauthorization requirement.
-In addition, repeated slips in the launch dates for Artemis I and II-September 2018 and August 2021 in the baseline plan; currently November 2021 and August 2023-have made some policymakers doubt the credibility of the 2024 schedule for Artemis III.
+In addition, repeated slips in the launch dates for Artemis I and II have made some policymakers doubt the credibility of the 2024 schedule for Artemis III.